team33/thekraken/README.txt

 5.2.
 Building

-    1. Run "make"
+    1. Run 'make'
-    2. Run "sudo make install" (or run "make install" as root)
+    2. Run 'make install' as root (on Ubuntu, run 'sudo make install')

     Voila.
 The Kraken is available in /usr/bin.